Groundworkdata/segment-iat/README.md

 This repo contains scripts and database prototyping for the Tactical Thermal Transition (TTT) team

 ## Scenario Creator
 The main function of this repository is to create input data for simulation scenarios.
 An example of this process can be found in the script `example.py`.
+The example script makes use of a set of JSON config files that are not tracked by git.
+See the tests for examples of config file formatting.

+**_TODO: Document config file format_**

 ## Repo structure
 ### `scenario_creator/`